 The work on material objects forms the crucial basis of the seminar.
 Hence, the further training courses first and foremost took place on locations where there are Jewish museums and where there are relevant collections that can be used as educational and illustrative material.
-The previous editions were organised in cooperation with hosting partners Jewish Museum Venice (A-CEP 2017), Izmir Jewish Community (A-CEP 2017), the State Museum of the History of Religion, the Centre “Petersburg Judaica” and the Russian Museum of Ethnography in Saint Petersburg (A-CEP 2016), the Hungarian Jewish Museum & Archives in Budapest (A-CEP 2015) Jewish Museum London (A-CEP 2015), the Jewish Museum Berlin (A-CEP 2014 and CEP 2011), the Jewish Historical Museum in Amsterdam (A-CEP 2014), the Jewish Museum Munich (CEP 2013), the Jewish Museum Frankfurt (CEP 2012), and the Jewish Museum Vienna (CEP 2010).
+The previous editions were organized in cooperation with hosting partners Jewish Museum Venice (A-CEP 2017), Izmir Jewish Community (A-CEP 2017), the State Museum of the History of Religion, the Centre “Petersburg Judaica” and the Russian Museum of Ethnography in Saint Petersburg (A-CEP 2016), the Hungarian Jewish Museum & Archives in Budapest (A-CEP 2015) Jewish Museum London (A-CEP 2015), the Jewish Museum Berlin (A-CEP 2014 and CEP 2011), the Jewish Historical Museum in Amsterdam (A-CEP 2014), the Jewish Museum Munich (CEP 2013), the Jewish Museum Frankfurt (CEP 2012), and the Jewish Museum Vienna (CEP 2010).

 The AEJM Advanced Curatorial Education Programme is a joint project of AEJM and the Jewish Museum Berlin and is kindly supported by the German Federal Foreign Office.